Democrats signal limited patience for GOP opposition to Biden infrastructure package

 Seeking to build bipartisan support, Biden began earlier this month a broad outreach campaign, targeting lawmakers in Washington and state and local officials nationwide.
 He invited a collection of centrist members of Congress to the Oval Office on Monday, where he pledged his overtures are more than just “window dressing.”
 In a bid to assuage Republicans, he said he is willing to negotiate changes to his corporate tax proposal and that he wasn’t necessarily wedded to the idea of moving the rate to 28 percent.

 Democratic lawmakers echoed the commitment to bipartisanship on Tuesday.
-One of the chamber’s most pivotal centrist votes, Democratic Sen. Joe Manchin (W.Va.), stressed to reporters “compromise is going to happen."
+One of the chamber’s most pivotal centrist votes, Sen. Joe Manchin III (D-W.Va.), stressed to reporters “compromise is going to happen.”
 He praised the president for negotiating just days after he warned his own party against using tactics, including reconciliation, to override Republican opposition repeatedly.

 “They can’t be against everything, and they’re not against everything,” Manchin said.

 “I think we want to work in a bipartisan way.
 But most importantly, we’ve got to address the needs of the American people,” said Sen. Bernie Sanders (I-Vt.).
-“And if I and if the Republicans are not prepared to come aboard on a serious effort in terms of physical infrastructure, in terms of climate change, in terms of human infrastructure, we’ve got to go ahead and do it alone.”
+“And if the Republicans are not prepared to come aboard on a serious effort in terms of physical infrastructure, in terms of climate change, in terms of human infrastructure, we’ve got to go ahead and do it alone.”

 Republicans, however, continued to savage the president’s infrastructure package.
 McConnell a day later still faulted the president for pursuing an economic agenda into “something no one voted for last year.”
 And he took a shot at Democratic leaders, raising questions as to whether they could carry out their own threat to advance infrastructure reform on their own.